symfony/symfony-docs/reference/configuration/services.rst

 -------------

-The ``_defaults`` key stores the values that are applied by default to every service defined in the same file.
+The ``_defaults`` key stores the values that are applied by default to every service defined in the same ``services`` block.
 Defaults are merged into each service unless the service explicitly overrides them.

 .. configuration-block::